archethic-foundation/aeip/AEIP-2.md

 ### Token metadata

-- `supply`: give information to nodes to mint one or multiple tokens at once
+- `supply`: give information to nodes to mint one or multiple tokens at once (the amount should be represented in the smallest unit of UCO which is 10<sup>-8

 - `name`: help client application to display the token name to be more user-friendly.
 This will not impact the behaviour of the validation nodes during the transaction validation.